brendahuwitonze/portfolio-project/README.md

 # PORTFOLIO

-#### A PORTFOLIO is a project that shows detailed information about me, september/21/2020
+#### A portfolio is a project that shows detailed information about me, september/21/2020

 #### By **uwitonze Brendah**